KhartesViewer/khartes/README.md

 the main fragment (the one you are annotating) to be `Active` but not `Visible`.

 6. Now you should be able to add dots (annotation) using the same Shift+mouse combination that you use to add nodes.
-You can also move the dots, and delete them, the way you would any other nodes.
+You can also move dots, or delete them, the way you would any other node.

 7. If the dots are not the size you prefer, go to the Settings tab and change the `Free Node` size.